 “Traditionally, these categories do not appreciate that the skin pigmentation levels vary from one person to another.
-The Fitzpatrick skin classification system which was first developed in 1975 goes a step further understand the skin more intricately,” said Dr Kamuri.
+The Fitzpatrick classification system which was first developed in 1975 goes a step further understand it more intricately,” said Dr. Kamuri.

 Why is it important to understand your skin type?

 “It makes a huge difference.
-It can help us predict your chances of getting skin damage, or some extreme conditions like cancer.
-It also determines the kind of everyday skin products to use or decide the treatment a doctor can prescribe,” Dr Kamuri added.
+First, it can help us predict your chances of getting skin damage, or some extreme conditions like cancer.
+We can also determine the kind of everyday products to use or decide the treatment a doctor can prescribe,” Dr. Kamuri added.

-“In fact, all skin types need to apply sunscreen when facing extreme weather conditions,” said Dr Kamuri.
+“In fact, everybody needs to apply sunscreen when facing extreme weather conditions,” said Dr Kamuri.

 “Even Africans need to apply sunscreen when stepping out in the sun to protect them from the unforgiving effects of the sun.
 They need a sunscreen of SPF 15 or greater,” he said.

 “Our skin reacts to the level of personal care that we give it.
-If you neglect our skin, it looks scaly, dry and rugged.
-If we give it the well-deserved attention, then the glow is obvious and it will serve you longer,” Dr Kamuri added.
+If you neglect it, it looks scaly, dry and rugged.
+If we give it the well-deserved attention, then the glow is obvious and it will serve you longer,” Dr. Kamuri added.

-The Fitzpatrick is a classification of skin types based on the amount of pigment your skin has and its skin’s reaction to the sun’s exposure.
+The Fitzpatrick is a classification of skin types based on the amount of pigment you have and its skin’s reaction to the sun’s exposure.

 - Type 1

 Always burns never tans.
-It has ivory skin colour before exposure to the sun.
-People with skin type one should pay careful attention to any suspicious growths, and make sure they schedule an annual skin specialist’s skin check-up.
-They should use a use a sunscreen with a SPF of 30+
+It has ivory colour before exposure to the sun.
+People with skin type one should pay careful attention to any suspicious growths, and make sure they schedule an annual skin specialist’s check-up.
+They should use a sunscreen with an SPF of 30+

 - Type 2

 Burns easily, tans with difficulty.
 Fair or pale skin colour before sun exposure.
-This skin type also needs to use a sunscreen with a SPF of 30+ to shield them from skin cancer and other forms of skin damage.
+This type also needs to use a sunscreen with an SPF of 30+ to shield them from cancer and other forms of damage.